askplatypus/platypus-kb-lucene/README.md

 ## Install

 This service depends on Java 8 and some maven dependencies.
-To run it you should have Java 8 and maven installed on your machine then in the root directory of the project run the command:
+To run it you should have Java 8 and maven installed on your machine then in the root directory of the project run the commands:
 ```
+mvn compile
 mvn exec:java
 ```